CQCL/pytket-docs/manual/manual_compiler.rst

 ..
 Warning about `NoSymbolsPredicate` and necessity of instantiation before running on backends

-.. note:: Every :py:class:`Backend` requires :py:class:`NoSymbolsPredicate`, so it is necessary to instantiate all symbols before running a :py:class`~pytket.Circuit`.
+.. note:: Every :py:class`~pytket.backends.Backend` requires :py:class:`NoSymbolsPredicate`, so it is necessary to instantiate all symbols before running a :py:class`~pytket.Circuit`.

 User-defined Passes
 ===================